 188.8.131.52.
 New Bureaus.

 5.2.
 Institutions shall follow R401-7, Proposal and Notification Submission Procedures, and appropriate template instructions.
-Notification items will be posted to the OCHE database and will appear as an information item on the Board of Regents agenda.
-Notification items do not require Regent approval but may be examined to ensure they are congruent with the institution’s mission under R401-4.
+Notification items will be posted to the OCHE database and will appear as an information item on the Board of Higher Education agenda.
+Notification items do not require Board approval but may be examined to ensure they are congruent with the institution’s mission under R401-4.

 5.3.
 Notification Guidelines.